valtimo-platform/smtpmail-plugin/backend/plugin/README.md

   }
 }
 ```

+The most recent version can be found in [package.json](../../frontend/projects/valtimo-plugins/smtpmail/package.json).

 In order to use the plugin in the frontend, the following must be added to your `app.module.ts`: